IQT

 Series A in 2005

-WiSpry, Inc. is a fabless radio frequency (RF) semiconductor company based in Irvine, California, founded in 2002.
-The company develops and markets RF silicon integrated circuits, components, and modules designed for wireless communication products.
-WiSpry's offerings include tunable RF components, digital capacitor arrays, RF evaluation kits, filters, duplexors, and power amplifiers.
-These products are utilized in a wide range of applications, such as airbag sensors, game controllers, accelerometers, microoptics, video projection systems, and printer heads.
-The company primarily serves mobile handset manufacturers, RF module manufacturers, cellular base station suppliers, and various original equipment manufacturers (OEMs) in the electronics sector.
-In 2015, WiSpry became a subsidiary of AAC Technologies Holdings Inc.
+WiSpry, Inc. is a fabless semiconductor company specializing in radio frequency (RF) technology.
+Established in 2002 and based in Irvine, California, the company develops, manufactures, and markets RF silicon integrated circuits, components, and modules for various wireless communication products.
+Its offerings include tunable RF components, such as digital RF capacitors and digital RF-MEMS tunable capacitors, alongside RF evaluation kits, filters, duplexors, and power amplifiers.
+WiSpry's products serve diverse applications including airbag sensors, game controllers, accelerometers, and video projection systems.
+The company caters to a wide range of clients, including mobile phone manufacturers, RF module manufacturers, cellular base station suppliers, and electronic system original equipment manufacturers.
+WiSpry operates as a subsidiary of AAC Technologies Holdings Inc.

 Cambrios Technologies